Madina Community

 Dr Ahmad Sultan

-Zahra Antar - Vice President
+Zahra Antar - Vice President and Secretary

 Zahra Antar has a BA in Arts from the Lebanese University, and currently pursuing a degree in NGO- Nonprofits study, emphasis on Community Leadership and Civic Engagement at Northern Illinois (NIU).
 Mrs. Antar has been in real estate business since 2010, brining expertise in property management, sales management and contracts.
 Prior professional expertise at Bank of America as Web Analyst.